Amy Cuddy: Your body language shapes who you are #TED : http://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are.html

 In 1202 AD, Leonardo da Pisa, who was known in Latin as the son of onaccio or "filius Bonaccio, Fibonacii, wrote a book, Liber Abaci (The Book of Calculation).
 One of the exercises in Liber Abaci was the problem of the rabbits, the most known among the problems he formulated.
 This one resulted in discovery of the numerical sequence called Fibonacci numbers:

-If you've ever been to a gathering where there are teachers present, you will know they always talk about their school or their students.
-(Pretty Boring Stuff)
+teachers present, you will know they always talk about their school or

 So we will insist that no two teachers should sit next to each other along a row of seats and count how many ways we can seat n people, if some are teachers T (who cannot be next to each other) and some are not N.